steineggerlab/Metabuli/README.md

   ```

 ### 1. Build DB from the directory of genome assemblies
+- Requirements: The FASTA file name must include the assembly accession.
+  If you downloaded assemblies using "ncbi-genome-download", you probably don't have to care about it.
+  The regular experssion is (GC[AF]_[0-9]*\.[0-9]*)
 ```
 ./adclassifier build_dir <i:directory> <i:taxonomy dir> <o:output> <tmpDir> [options]
   - directory: A directory that contains all FASTA files from which you want to make a database.
                It may contain subdirectories of FASTA file.
-  - taxonomy dir: The directory where taxdump files and ass2taxID exist.
+  - taxonomy dir: The directory where taxdump files & ass2taxID exist.
                   The final DB will follow the taxonomy of this directory.
   - output : A directory where DB will be generated
   - tmpDir : Temporary directory
   * Option